hulous/books_resumes/general_topics/clean_code.md

 ---

-## Writing Style
-The book is practical and opinionated, using numerous code examples to illustrate its points.
-It challenges readers to think critically about their coding habits and strive for excellence in their craft.

 ## Legacy
 *Clean Code* has become a must-read for software developers, emphasizing the importance of craftsmanship, professionalism, and attention to detail.
 Its principles have significantly influenced modern coding practices and Agile methodologies.